swilgosz/hanamimastery/data/stray/giving-appreciation.md

 - Without **[sponsorship](https://github.com/sponsors/swilgosz)**, it wouldn't be possible to dedicate time to create great content.
 With greater sponsorship, I can create greater content and do it more often.
 - Without **Hanami and all libraries around**, there wouldn't be anything to write about!
 - Without **great photos done by amazing photographers**, I'd not get interesting cover images and thumbnails for my episodes.

 All that I just take, without asking for permission, just because it's legal to do so. **But is it fair**?

 **The very least I can do is to say "thank you" from time to time**.

-#### Frelances and coding help
+#### Freelancers and coding help

 I heavily make use of great developers willing to help me with the issues or features I have trouble with. **I do delegate the advanced react stuff** wherever I don't know how to do something or have no time to do it.